-The eleven-month Brexit transition period will end on 31 December 2020, at which point the UK will leave the EU VAT Territory and Customs Union.
-This month's free download is designed to help accountants identify what help and support their clients in England, Wales and Scotland may need.
+The eleven-month Brexit transition period ended on 31 December 2020, at which point the UK left the EU VAT Territory and Customs Union.
+This infographic is designed to help accountants identify what help and support their clients in England, Wales and Scotland may need.
 Separate rules apply for businesses in Northern Ireland.